tonywangs/CS44N-Computer-Graphics/README.md

 # CS44N-Computer-Graphics
-Projects from CS44N: Computer Graphics under Professor Doug James.
+A repository of various explorations at the intersection of data and art.
+Created as a part of CS44N: Computer Graphics under Professor Doug James.
+Click on each project's folder to view more details.